joachimlechner/sit/README.md

 # sit
-SIT - Svn with gIT extensions, test suite
+SIT - Svn with gIT extensions

 written by Joachim Lechner